 Shared responsibility model

-As a Heroku customer you are part of the team that keeps your apps safe.
+As a Heroku customer, you are part of the team that keeps your apps safe.
 You are responsible for implementing strong security measures in your applications and for properly managing access to your Heroku account and resources.
-Heroku offers a number of security features to help you with this responsibility.
+Heroku offers many security features to help you with this responsibility.

 Audits and Certifications

 Heroku regularly performs audits and maintains a number of certifications to further strengthen our trust with customers and to enable Heroku customers to build certified applications on the platform.
-The detailed list of audits and certifications is maintained in the Security Privacy and Architecture (“SPARC”) document for Heroku which is part of the Heroku Enterprise Master Subscription Agreement.
+The detailed list of audits and certifications is maintained in the Security Privacy and Architecture (“SPARC”) document for Heroku, which is part of the Heroku Enterprise Master Subscription Agreement, and compliance resources are available on the Salesforce Trust website (Salesforce Services login required) or via logging a ticket here.
 These include:

 Salesforce has an Attestation of Compliance as a PCI Level 1 Service Provider covering Heroku Shield Services offered as part of Heroku Enterprise.
-Please contact us at firstname.lastname@example.org to receive more information about Heroku’s PCI certification.
+Customers can contact the Heroku sales team for additional information on Heroku’s PCI compliant offerings.

-Customers who want to build healthcare applications on Heroku that complies with US HIPAA can contact email@example.com regarding a Business Associate Addendum to the Master Subscription Agreement that is required for HIPAA compliance.
+Customers who want to build healthcare applications on Heroku that comply with US HIPAA can contact the Heroku sales team regarding a Business Associate Addendum to the Master Subscription Agreement that is required for HIPAA compliance.